The Hottest Neptunes Orbit Metal-Rich Stars: Introduction

-\item ``Top-down'': Desert dwellers may have started their lives as giant planets that lost their envelopes, i.e., they may be ``hot Jupiters gone wrong.''
+\item ``Top down'': desert dwellers may have started their lives as giant planets that lost their envelopes, i.e., they may be ``hot Jupiters gone wrong.''
 Photoevaporation alone is not efficient enough to remove most of the envelope of a gas giant progenitor, even at these close distances \citep{Vissapragada2022, Naponiello2023, Lazovik2023, Osborn2023}.
 If the progenitor was originally a short-period gas giant, Roche-lobe overflow could plausibly result in substantial envelope loss \citep{Jackson2016, Jenkins2020, Koskinen2022, Nabbie2024}.
 More catastrophic processes like envelope disruption during high-eccentricity migration could also remove the envelope of a progenitor giant planet \citep{Faber2005, Guillochon2011, Owen2018}. \end{enumerate}

 These theories make different predictions for the stellar metallicities of Neptune desert host stars.
-Because giant planets occur far more frequently around metal-rich stars \citep{Gonzalez1997, Fischer2005}, we expect that their host stars should mostly be metal-rich if they formed top-down and are the exposed interiors of giant planets.
-On the other hand, smaller planet occurrence rates are not as strongly correlated with host star metallicity \citep{Sousa2008, Ghezzi2010, Buchhave2012, Petigura2018}, so we are unlikely to observe a strong preference for metal-rich Neptune desert host stars if desert planets began at the same size or formed bottom-up.
+Because giant planets occur far more frequently around metal-rich stars \citep{Gonzalez1997, Fischer2005}, we expect that their host stars should mostly be metal rich if they formed top down and are the exposed interiors of giant planets.
+On the other hand, smaller planet occurrence rates are not as strongly correlated with host star metallicity \citep{Sousa2008, Ghezzi2010, Buchhave2012, Petigura2018}, so we are unlikely to observe a strong preference for metal-rich Neptune desert host stars if desert planets began at the same size or formed bottom up.
 Bottom-up formation may also require progenitor systems with multiple planets that can collide and merge.
-The host stars of mature multi-planet systems are observed to be either similar in metallicity \citep{MunozRomero2018, Weiss2018} or more metal-poor \citep{Brewer2018, Anderson2021, RodriguezMartinez2023} to those of single-planet systems, so this requirement is unlikely to result in a preference for metal-rich Neptune desert hosts in the bottom-up formation scenario.
+The host stars of mature multiplanet systems are observed to be either similar in metallicity \citep{MunozRomero2018, Weiss2018} or more metal poor \citep{Brewer2018, Anderson2021, RodriguezMartinez2023} to those of single-planet systems, so this requirement is unlikely to result in a preference for metal-rich Neptune desert hosts in the bottom-up formation scenario.

 In this work, we show that the hottest Neptunes do indeed orbit stars that are more metal-rich than the Sun---similar to hot Jupiters, and different from other populations of smaller planets.
 In Section~\ref{sec:sample}, we describe our sample selection methodology along with the source of our stellar metallicities.
 In Section~\ref{sec:neptunes}, we show that the hottest Neptunes have almost exclusively been found around metal-rich stars, which would not be expected if these planets formed and evolved similarly to longer-period Neptunes or if they formed bottom-up.
 We show that our main results are robust to various methodological choices in Section~\ref{sec:robust}.
 Finally, we discuss the implications of this finding in Section~\ref{sec:conc}.